onedata/onedata-documentation/docs/admin-guide/onezone/configuration/data-discovery.md

 - direct access to the harvesting backend using its specific API.

 The data discovery GUI will be probably the most popular way as it provides simple tools for querying and filtering.
-REST API is dedicated for more advanced users, which wants to use harvested data in their own scripts in an automated way.
+REST API is dedicated for more advanced users, that want to use harvested data in their own scripts in an automated way.
 The last possibility - direct access to the harvesting backend - is available depending on your access priviliges to that backend.
 It is the most powerful one.
 Allows to use all proprietary API features with no additional translation layers from Onedata system.